 If you need (or elect) to register for an extra course in a semester, there are some important things to be aware of regarding extra tuition charges.
 Please discuss this with your Academic Advisor.

 What is a standard course load for COS students?

 - Fall/Spring Semesters: four 4 SH courses and any mandatory co-requisite such as Labs (1SH) and/or Recitations (0SH).

 - Summer Semesters: two 4 SH courses and any mandatory co-requisite courses such as Labs (1SH) and Recitations (0SH).

-Full-time tuition does not necessarily cover up to 19 credits. it covers a standards course load, which are 16 billing credits.
+Full-time tuition does not necessarily cover up to 19 credits; it covers a standard course load, which is 16 billing credits.
 You may see that the registration system allows you to register for up to 19 credits on your own.
 This is to allow you room to register for the necessary labs and other co-requisites.

 When you are registering for courses for a term, there are two values on the Add/Drop screen.
 One is “Total Credit Hours” and the other is “Billing Hours.”
 If Billing Hours goes above 16 for Fall/Spring, or above 8 for a Summer term, this is considered an overload.

 If you have financial questions, please contact Student Accounts to see if you will be charged overload tuition, and how much that charge will be.

 What if I have a question that is not covered here?

 If you have a question that is not mentioned within the FAQ we strongly recommend that you schedule an appointment to meet with your COS Academic Advisor, or call us at 617.373.4475, or email us!